SYNchroACK/intelmq/docs/proposal.md

 * `--foreground`: this flag will execute the bot in foreground, showing the logs in the terminal window.

-* `--schedule-exec`: this flag will execute the bot now and process successfully one message and then exit.
+* `--cron-exec`: this flag will execute the bot now and process successfully one message and then exit.
 This action **MUST only be used** to configure a scheduled bot on Crontab configuration and in a normal case an user don't need to be aware of it.
-Performing `intelmqctl start <bot-id>` where `bot-id` is a bot configured as scheduled will automatically put a new entry on Crontab with this flag `--schedule-exec`.
+Performing `intelmqctl start <bot-id>` where `bot-id` is a bot configured as scheduled will automatically put a new entry on Crontab with this flag `--cron-exec`.
 In practice, the command which will be used in case Process Manager is systemd, will be `systemctl start <bot-module>.scheduled@<bot_id>.service`

 ## intelmqctl stop action